yassinex02/StreamAnalytics_GP/README.md

 - `Session()`: This object represents a "session" of listening to music.
 - `User()`: This object represents individual users, and contains the methods to simulate their listening behavior.

 The simulation works by looping through every user that was generated in the users.avro table, and running the method `simulate_user_events()` of the `User()` class.
 The `simulate_user_events()` takes a start_date as an argument, which by default is the 1st of January 2024.
-It will then simulate the daily listening behaviour for the given user, every day starting from the start_date until the current date.
+It will then simulate the daily listening behavior for the given user, every day starting from the start_date until the current date.

-Regarding the daily simulations, we have decided to group them into sessions, because in reality, it is more common to listen to several songs in a row than to randomly play songs with pauses in-between throughout the day.
+Regarding the daily simulations, we have decided to group them into sessions, because in reality, it is more common to listen to several songs in a row than to randomly play songs with pauses in between throughout the day.
-Every day, every user initializes a number of sessions (long sessions and short sessions).
-Each one of these sessions initializes a number of songs that will be played, by drawing from a normal distribution with different parameters depending on the type of session.
+Every day, every user initializes some sessions (long sessions and short sessions).
+Each one of these sessions initializes some songs that will be played, by drawing from a normal distribution with different parameters depending on the type of session.

 Once we have the sessions and the number of songs for each one of them, we need to decide on which songs will be played (we will come back to this in a moment).
 Then, we schedule these sessions throughout the day for a given user with the method `allocate_sessions()` of the User object.

-Going back to the choice of songs, the main challenge here was to generate some data that will allow us to classify the users along one of the 16 personality types of Spotify.
+Going back to the choice of songs, the main challenge here was to generate some data that would allow us to classify the users along one of the 16 personality types of Spotify.
 These 16 personalities are built on the following 4 dimensions:
 ![spotify four dimensions screenshot](static/4_dimensions.png)

-Looking at these 4 dimensions, we can think about them as two seperate groups in the way we approach the selection of the tracks that will be played by the user:
+Looking at these 4 dimensions, we can think about them as two separate groups in the way we approach the selection of the tracks that will be played by the user:
 - **Dimensions that modify the subset of songs that we draw from**: Familiarity/Exploration, Loyalty/Variety
 - **Dimensions that modify the weights or the order of the songs that we draw**: Timelessness/Newness, Commonality/Uniqueness.